effectiveness of play therapy on joint attention of children with autism spectrum disorder

 Abstract

 Background and Objective: Children with Autism Spectrum Disorder (ASD) face significant challenges in developing communication skills and social interactions.
 One of the fundamental difficulties in these children is joint attention, which is recognized as a key component in establishing effective communication.
 Play therapy, as an intervention method, is designed to enhance social skills and promote joint attention.
-This study aimed to investigate the effectiveness of play therapy on joint attention in children with Autism Spectrum Disorder.
+This study aimed to investigate the effectiveness of play therapy on joint attention in children with ASD.

 Method: This study is a qualitative experimental research using a single-subject A-B design with a pre-test and post-test structure.
 To implement the intervention, four children aged 3 to 4 years old (three boys and one girl) were randomly selected.
 Prior to the intervention, an initial assessment was conducted twice for each child using the Early Social Communication Scales (ESCS) developed by Mundy et al. (2013).
 The intervention included individual play therapy sessions held over 10 sessions for five weeks (twice a week,60 minutes per session).
 Follow-up assessments were collected after the second, fifth, eighth, and tenth sessions, and the data were analyzed using Cohen's D effect size.